Advisory Board

 Chair – Hannibal B. Johnson, Author, Attorney & Consultant

-Vice Chair – Eunice Tarver, Vice President of Student Success & Equity, Tulsa Community College
+Vice Chair – Dr. Eunice Tarver, Vice President of Student Success & Equity, Tulsa Community College

-Secretary – Ashley Harris Philippsen, Deputy Director, ImpactTulsa
+Secretary – Ashley Harris Philippsen, Executive Director, ImpactTulsa

 Moises Echeverria, President & CEO, Foundation for Tulsa Schools